rxon54/MRATS/technical_plan.md

 # Technical Implementation Plan

+> **Status Note (2025-08-10): IMPLEMENTATION COMPLETE** ✅
+>
-> Status Note (2025-08-08): This plan reflects the initial simplification phase transitioning from the Spotirec tool.
-Since then, additional automation (segmentation + Whisper.cpp + Ollama summarization) has been implemented in the current codebase.
-Some elements here (pure mp3 mode, minimal feature set) have evolved; see README and project_requirements_document.md addendum for current scope.
+> This plan reflected the initial simplification phase transitioning from the Spotirec tool. **The implementation has been completed and significantly expanded beyond the original scope:**
+>
+> **✅ Completed Beyond Plan**:
+> - Full meeting recorder automation with segmentation
+> - Whisper.cpp integration (CLI, pywhispercpp, and HTTP server backends)
+> - Ollama summarization with rolling context
+> - Decoupled processing pipeline with queues
+> - Race condition fixes and reliability improvements
+> - Comprehensive documentation and testing
+>
+> **Current Status**: Production-ready system with advanced features including distributed processing, automatic retry mechanisms, and robust error handling.
+See README.md and CHANGELOG.md for current capabilities.

 ## Overview
-This document outlines the technical approach for simplifying the Spotirec tool into a focused meeting audio recorder that captures system audio and microphone input without complex detection or metadata handling.
+This document outlined the technical approach for simplifying the Spotirec tool into a focused meeting audio recorder. **The implementation has been completed successfully and expanded well beyond the original scope.**

 ## Core Components to Implement